 I hate to be predictably English by discussing the weather with you but By Jove it was glorious.
 A stunning clear sky and upwards of 22 degrees made for a purely gorgeous weekend to peruse the beautiful wares of the medieval market, watch the mighty birds of prey or try your hand at archery.

 However, 2 minutes into tying the strings on my fitted gambeson padding, I could feel the sweat trickling down my back.
-I closed my steel plate grieves around my calves tucking in the drawstrings inside the leg.
-The crowd is starting the gather as we are arming ourselves in the open by the lists.
-Though the heat was not ideal, it starts off a general buzz of anticipation from civilians.
-Some are confused as they observe women hoisting a weight cincture onto their hips.
-One foot up on the trunk as we steady our clanging cuisses against our thighs in unison.
+I closed my steel plate grieves around my calves tucking the drawstrings inside the leg.
+By now the crowd was starting the gather as we are arming ourselves in the open air by the arena.
+Though the heat was not ideal, putting the armour on outside starts off a general buzz of anticipation from civilians.
+Some look confused as they observe two women, Rexie and I, hoisting a weight cincture onto our hips.
+One foot up on the trunk as we steadied our clanging cuisses against our thighs in unison.
 Since I first wore armour 8 months ago, I have developed a sense of what feels just right.
-Initially it could take one or two fellow knights over an hour pushing, pulling and squeezing me into borrowed armour.
+Initially it could take one or two fellow knights over an hour of pushing, pulling and squeezing me into borrowed armour.
 Now I can armour up in slick 30 mins providing I haven’t forgotten put my box on before tightening the final clasp on my brigantine.